How do I update my model? On the resilience of Predictive Process Monitoring models to change: Background

 \section{Background}

-In this section we provide an overview of the four main building blocks that compose our research effort: \ppm , Random Forest, hyperparameter optimisation, and Concept Drift.
+In this section, we provide an overview of the four main building blocks that compose our research effort: \ppm , Random Forest, hyperparameter optimisation, and Concept Drift.

-\ppm~\cite{DBLP:conf/caise/MaggiFDG14} is a branch of Process Mining that aims at predicting at runtime and as early as possible the future development of ongoing cases of a process given their uncompleted traces.
-In the last few years a wide literature about \ppm techniques has become available - see \cite{DBLP:conf/bpm/DiFrancescomarino18} for a survey - mostly based on Machine Learning techniques.
-The main dimension that is typically used to classify \ppm techniques is the type of prediction, which is usually classified in three type macro-categories: numeric predictions (e.g., time or cost predictions); categorical predictions (e.g., risk predictions or specific categorical outcome predictions such as the fulfilling or not of a certain property); next activities predictions (e.g, the sequence of the future activities, possibly with their payloads).
+\ppm~\citep{DBLP:conf/caise/MaggiFDG14} is a branch of Process Mining that aims at predicting at runtime and as early as possible the future development of ongoing cases of a process given their uncompleted traces.
+In the last few years, a wide literature about \ppm techniques has become available - see \citep{DBLP:conf/bpm/DiFrancescomarino18} for a survey - mostly based on Machine Learning techniques.
+The main dimension that is typically used to classify \ppm techniques is the type of prediction, which can belong to one of the three macro-categories: numeric predictions (e.g., time or cost predictions); categorical predictions (e.g., risk predictions or specific categorical outcome predictions such as the fulfillment of a certain property); next activities predictions (e.g, the sequence of the future activities, possibly with their attributes).

-Frameworks such as \nirdi~\cite{DBLP:conf/bpm/RizziSFGKM19} collect a set of Machine Learning techniques that can be instantiated and used for providing different types of predictions to the user.
-In detail, these frameworks take as input a set of past executions and use them to train predictive models which can then be stored to be used at runtime to continuously supply predictions to the user.
-Moreover, the computed predictions can be used to compute accuracy scores for the given configurations.
-By looking at these frameworks we can identify two main modules: one for the \emph{case encoding}, and one for the \emph{supervised classification learning}.
+Frameworks such as \nirdi~\citep{DBLP:conf/bpm/RizziSFGKM19,DBLP:conf/bpm/JorbinaRVFDGMRR17} collect a set of Machine Learning techniques that can be instantiated and used for providing different types of predictions to the user.
+In detail, these frameworks take as input a set of past executions and use them to train predictive models, which can then be stored to be used at runtime to continuously supply predictions to the user.
+Moreover, the computed predictions can be used to compute accuracy scores for specific configurations.
+Within these frameworks, we can identify two main modules: one for the \emph{case encoding}, and one for the \emph{supervised learning}.
 Each of them can be instantiated with different techniques.
 Examples of case encodings are \emph{index-based encodings} presented in~\citet{DBLP:conf/bpm/LeontjevaCFDM15}.
 Supervised learning techniques instead vary and can also depend on the type of prediction a user is interested in, ranging from Decision Tree and Random Forest, to regression methods and Recurrent Neural Networks.